hootsuite/wordpress-multisite-vagrant/README.md

-# Preamble
+## Problem

-We needed a Vagrant box that was configured to host Wordpress Multisite complete with custom domain mapping.
-This is our solution.
-It is based on the following requirements:
+HootSuite needed a Vagrant box that was configured to host Wordpress Multisite complete with custom domain mapping.
+At the outset of the project our requirements were:

-* Vagrant box tuned to Wordpress Development
+* Vagrant box tuned for Wordpress Multi Site Development
 * Build tools contained on the Vagrant Box that easily work with multiple themes
-* Ability to map domains
+* Ability to map domains with high degree of flexibility
-* …more?

-# Preperation
+## Preperation

-## Install Vagrant
+### Install Vagrant
 Install [Vagrant](http://www.vagrantup.com/) (ideally 1.2.2 or greater) [Installation Instructions](http://docs.vagrantup.com/v2/installation/index.html)

-## Accessing the Database
+### How to access the Database on the Vagrant Box
-During following steps accessing the database is required.
+During the following steps accessing the database is required.
 The Vagrant box includes MySQL but not phpMyAdmin.
 Instead use [Sequel Pro](http://www.sequelpro.com/) to connect to the database using these settings:

 * MySql Host: `127.0.0.1`
 * Username: `root`